Q: What is the average GPA earned by DEHP students in their KSU classes?

 Q: I am afraid I am not doing well in one of my classes.
 Should I withdraw from it?

 A: If you need this class to meet high school graduation requirements, you will need to contact your high school counselor immediately to discuss your options for fulfilling the graduation requirement.
 If you do not need the course OR the credits for graduation, you may wish to withdraw prior to the “last day to withdraw from a class without academic penalty,” as published by the Registrar’s Office Academic calendar.
-You must notify Dr. Kinnick and your counselor and then withdraw by completing the online withdrawal form at the Registrar’s website.
+You must notify the DEHP office and your counselor and then withdraw by completing the online withdrawal form at the Registrar’s website.

 Q: I am worried I am not making B’s in my current classes.
 Can I lose my HOPE scholarship?